SERG-Delft/hyperion/docs/advanced-examples.md

     "project": "<some unique identifier for the project, such as the repo name or package>", "version": "<some way to represent the version the code is running on, usually a git hash>", "location": {
-        "file": "<the file in which this log entry occured, relative to the root of the code>", "line": "<the line in which the log happened, can be a string or a number>" },
+        "file": "<the file in which this log entry occurred, relative to the root of the code>", "line": "<the line in which the log happened, can be a string or a number>" },
     "severity": "<some way to represent the severity, recommended to be a standard severity but free form>",